Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jul 04, 2018

-Whoever wants a TV camera – it's usually the News stations that have an interest in the public seeing what's going on – versus prosecutors who are not supposed to be trying to garner favor and support because of the television camera being in the courtroom.
-They are supposed to be out to seek justice, so they really shouldn't be lobbying for any TV cameras in a courtroom, and most of the time they pretty much don't have a position, unless somehow the prosecutors feel it's going to hurt them if the television camera comes in the courtroom.
-But, it's really usually the News media and they're saying, hey listen, the public has a right to know.
-It's a public courtroom and we should be able to televise it.
+Whoever wants a TV camera – it's usually the News stations that have an interest in the public seeing what's going on, versus prosecutors who are not supposed to be trying to garner favor and support because of the television camera being in the courtroom.
+They are supposed to be seeking justice, so they shouldn't be lobbying for TV cameras in a courtroom.
+Most of the time, they don't have a position, unless the prosecutors feel it will harm them if a television camera is present in the courtroom.
+However, it's usually the News media that say, 'Hey, listen, the public has a right to know. ' It's a public courtroom, and we should be able to televise it.

 Are There Times When News Media and Television In Courtrooms Can Actually Help A Criminal Defendant?